davesrose/liri-node-app/README.md

+run program by typing: node liri.js <action> <any search string>

+Action is my-tweets, spotify-this-song, movie-this, or do-what-it-says.
+Any search string is any number of words for searching a song title or movie name.

 I have followed instructions to create a .gitignore file to not push the node_modules folder or .DS_Store (though I've researched and found out it's specific to Apple OS: I'm working on a PC).
 Appart from the required node packages, I also installed moment to be able to reformat the time of when a tweet is posted.

 I have created a switch to handle the action arguments (my-tweets, spotify-this-song, movie-this, and do-what-it-says).
 If the user types something else, they'll be alerted to try another action (it won't be logged to the log.txt though).